apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/OUTFILE.md

     FORMAT AS CSV

     Specifies the export format.
+Supported formats include csv、parquet、csv_with_names、csv_with_names_and_types、orc.
 Default is CSV.

 3. properties